Value Drifts: Tracing Value Alignment During LLM Post-Training: Impact of SFT on model's values

+To better understand these differences, we estimate the latent stance distribution of the SFT datasets themselves, yielding an approximate value profile for each dataset.
+The resulting distributions are reported in \Cref{app:sft_data_distribution}.
+We find that WildChat exhibits a predominantly \neutral profile, with 72.3\% of sampled datapoints classified as neutral, whereas Alpaca shows a pronounced supportive skew, with 67\% of datapoints classified as \support across topics.
+This aligns with prior observations that synthetic instruction-tuning datasets often encode an implicit bias toward overly agreeable or supportive responses \citep{sharmatowards, perez2023discovering, wei2023simple}.

-Together, these findings highlight the crucial role of SFT corpus selection, as they set the value priors of a model ahead of any explicit preference optimization.
-This value imprinting is particularly noteworthy since the primary goal of datasets like WildChat and Alpaca is typically to improve general instruction-following capabilities, rather than to instill specific ethical values \citep{zhao2024wildchat,alpaca}.\looseness=-1
+These findings highlight the crucial role of the SFT dataset in shaping a model's value priors before it undergoes explicit preference optimization.
+This form of value imprinting is particularly noteworthy given that the primary goal of datasets like WildChat and Alpaca is typically to improve general instruction-following capabilities, rather than to instill specific ethical values \citep{zhao2024wildchat,alpaca}.